Goebbels children: Aftermath

 On 3 May 1945, the day after Soviet troops led by Lt.
 Col. Ivan Klimenko had discovered the burned bodies of their parents in the courtyard above, they found the children down in the Vorbunker dressed in their night clothes, with ribbons tied in the girls' hair.

 Vice Admiral Hans Voss was brought to the Chancellery garden to identify the bodies, as was Hans Fritzsche, a leading German radio commentator who had answered directly to Goebbels.
 Their bodies were brought to the Buchau Cemetery in Berlin for autopsy and inquest by Soviet doctors.
-In spite of repeated attempts, even Frau Behrend, the children's grandmother, never learned what became of the bodies.
 Thereafter, the remains of the Goebbels family, General Krebs, and Hitler's dogs (thought to be Blondi and her offspring, Wulf) were repeatedly buried and exhumed.
 The last burial was at the SMERSH facility in Magdeburg on 21 February 1946.
+Auguste Behrend, the children's maternal grandmother, never knew what became of the bodies despite repeated attempts to find out.

 In 1970, KGB director Yuri Andropov authorised an operation to destroy the remains.
 On 4 April 1970, a Soviet KGB team used detailed burial charts to exhume five wooden boxes at the Magdeburg SMERSH facility.
 The remains from the boxes were burned, crushed, and scattered into the Biederitz River, a tributary of the nearby Elbe.

 In 2005, Rochus Misch attracted controversy when he called for a memorial plaque to be installed in honour of the six Goebbels children.
 Critics felt it would taint the memory of Holocaust victims to honor the children of the Nazi leader.
 Despite their parents' crimes, Misch argued that the children themselves were completely innocent.
 He reasoned that to treat them as criminals like their parents and thus deserving of the world's collective posthumous opprobrium was wrong, given that no one has a choice as to who they are biologically related to.
 He felt they were murdered just as other victims during the war were murdered.